-- 10. A service tax licensee irrespective of whether he becomes a registered person or not, he is required to furnish his service tax return (CJP1) for his last taxable period and state the amount of service tax payable in his CJP1: - (a) the amount of service tax not received from his clients (either for the whole or part of any payment) for taxable services provided preceding the last taxable period and the service tax has remain unpaid exceeding 12 months from the date of invoice - (b) the amount of service tax not received from his clients (either for the whole or part of any payment) for taxable services provided preceding and succeeding the last taxable period and the service tax has remained unpaid but have not exceed 12 calendar months from the date of invoice
+10. A service tax licensee irrespective of whether he becomes a registered person or not, is required to furnish his service tax return (CJP No.1) for his last taxable period and state the amount of service tax payable in his CJP No.1:

+- (a) the amount of service tax not received from his clients (either for the whole or part of any payment) for taxable services provided preceding the last taxable period and the service tax has remain unpaid exceeding 12 calendar months from the date of the invoice. - (b) the amount of service tax not received from his clients (either for the whole or part of any payment) for taxable services provided preceding the last taxable period and the service tax has remained unpaid but have not exceed 12 calendar months from the date of invoice.

-- (c) the amount of service tax on all taxable services provided in his last taxable period. - (d) the amount of service tax on all taxable services provided before 1 April 2015 where the invoice is issued or payment is received for a supply to be made on or after 1 April 2015. - 11.
-The return (refer section 12 of the Service Tax Act 1975) for his 'last taxable period' shall be furnished to the Director General: - (a) not later than 28 days after 1 April 2015; or - (b) any longer period not later than the end of a 12 month period from 1April 2015 subject to approval by the Director General. - 12.
-The amount of service tax stated in CJP1 for the last taxable period shall be paid in accordance with section 14 of the Service Tax Act 1975. - 13.
-If no payment is received for the taxable service in accordance with section 14(2) of the Service Tax Act 1975, the service tax licensee is required to pay the outstanding amount of service tax payable 'Lampiran H' as attached.
+- (c) the amount of service tax on all taxable services provided in his last taxable period. - (d) the amount of service tax on all taxable services where the invoice is issued or payment is received before 1 April 2015 for a supply to be made on or after 1 April 2015.

+11. The return CJP No.1 (refer section 12 of the Service Tax Act 1975) for his 'last taxable period' shall be furnished to the Director General:

+- (a) not later than 28 days after 1 April 2015; or - (b) any longer period not later than 31 May 2015 subject to approval by the Director General.

+12. The amount of service tax stated in CJP No.1 for the last taxable period shall be paid in accordance with section 14 of the Service Tax Act 1975.

+13. The service tax licensee is required to state and pay service tax due and payable under section 14 Service Tax Act 1975 on or after 1 April 2015 using 'Lampiran SP 3D', as attached in Appendix 1.
+The 'Lampiran SP 3D' is required to be furnished to the Director General not later than the 28th day of the month following the month where the service tax becomes due and payable.

+14. If no payment is received for the taxable service within 12 calendar month from the date of the invoice, in accordance with section 14(2) of the Service Tax Act 1975, the service tax licensee is required to pay the outstanding amount of service tax due and payable using 'Lampiran SP 3D'.